WinVector/Examples/rebalance/Untility_Calc.md

 <li>

-The cost of an intervention (calling the customer, offering a discount) is s = $100, and moves the retention probability to f = 0.5
+The cost of an intervention (calling the customer, offering a discount) is s = $10, and moves the retention probability to f = 0.5 for customers who where leaving and has no effect for other customers.

 </li>